types of water lilies

 emily grant hutchings water lily

-Another night bloomer plant, this variation of water lily has dark pink petals.
+Another night bloomer plant, this variation has dark pink petals.
 Its lily pads can grow up to 12 inches in diameter.
 They need plenty of space in order to thrive.

 Giant Amazon Water Lily